 Bose has a reputation for producing high-quality devices that deliver impeccable sound — and the Noise Cancelling 700 headphones are no exception.
 These wireless headphones are on par with Sony’s WH-1000XM4, and the differences between them in terms of performance are so subtle that choosing one over the other may come down simply to brand preference.

-The Noise Cancelling 700 headphones offer the well-balanced listening experience Bose is known for, and they can be adjusted as necessary with the EQ.
-The noise cancelling capabilities are just as good as the WH-1000XM4’s; in fact, some reviewers say the Bose model is a smidge above its competitor in this aspect.
+This pair of wireless headphones offer the well-balanced listening experience Bose is known for, and they can be adjusted as necessary with the EQ.
+The noise canceling capabilities are just as good as the WH-1000XM4’s; in fact, some reviewers say the Bose model is a smidge above its competitor in this aspect.

 Noise cancellation can be adjusted from level 10 — which drastically reduces everything you may hear during a train ride or other busy settings — to level 0.
 At level 0, the headphones pick up ambient noise and adjust volume levels so you can listen to your surroundings as clearly as you would without them on.